 Your first step should be to have a soil test.
 Any reputable lawn care service should offer this, or you can often pick one up from a local garden center.
 Soil tests tell you exactly what is going on in your lawn.
 Why is that important?
 Every property is different.

 No two lawns, even in the same neighborhood, are the same.
+The difference between and ugly lawn and a beautiful once may be scientific.
 If your pH is too acidic or you are lacking in potassium, you will have difficulty gaining traction in your lawn’s progress toward a healthy, beautiful appearance.

 Fixing Bare Areas in Your Lawn

-Next, it’s impossible to improve lawns where there is no grass present.
+Next, it’s impossible to improve and ugly lawn where there is no grass present.
 You must have turfgrass to start with.
 If your lawn lacks turf coverage (i.e. large bare areas, places where weeds have taken over, uneven appearance, etc.) you will likely need to introduce and establish grass.

 Core aeration and over-seeding is a good method to slightly improve an existing lawn, but sometimes more aggressive measures, like slice-seeding, are required for extremely thin or bare areas.
 Where topsoil is rocky or absent, topdressing might be the way to go.
 This is a process where a layer of new soil is introduced, so that turf has somewhere to properly root.

 If you are unsure of what type of seeding is appropriate for your lawn, you should consult with a reputable lawn care company about the type of seeding necessary and the timing of your seeding job.
 As an FYI, for Lancaster, Lebanon, Harrisburg, and York, PA, fall is the best time to seed your lawn.